anonymresearch483/neurips-anonymous-code/README.md

-# neurips-anonymous-code
-This anonymized repository contains the core implementation and a synthetic-data example for functional testing.
-Full clinical data cannot be released due to privacy restrictions.
-Additional cleaned scripts and documentation will be added after the review period/camera-ready stage.
+# BACE: Behavior-Adaptive Connectivity Estimation from Multi-Region Neural Recordings

+This repository contains the anonymized implementation for **BACE**, a forecasting-based framework for estimating behavior-adaptive predictive effective connectivity from multi-region neural recordings.

+BACE learns one directed adjacency matrix per behavioral context and trains these graphs end-to-end through a neural forecasting objective.
+The model uses region-specific temporal encoders, context-specific graph parameters, graph-conditioned projection, and an autoregressive forecasting head.

+This repository is prepared for anonymous review.
+Author names, affiliations, private paths, raw participant identifiers, and clinical data are not included.